pgMemento/pgMemento/README.md

 out there which can also be used I guess.
 When I started the development for pgMemento I wasn't aware of that there are so many solutions out there (and new ones popping up every once in while).
-I haven't tested any of them *shameonme* and can not tell you exactly how they differ from pgMemento.
+I haven't tested any of them and can not tell you exactly how they differ from pgMemento.

 I might have directly copied some elements of these tools, therefore I'm now referencing tools where I looked up details: